 Accept that life is difficult

 Dr. Peck explains that “it is in this whole process of meeting and solving problems that life has its meaning.
 Problems are the cutting edge that distinguishes between success and failure.
 Problems call forth our courage and our wisdom; indeed, they create our courage and our wisdom.
-It is only because of problems that we grow mentally and spiritually.”
-(Peck, 1978, p.
-16)
+It is only because of problems that we grow mentally and spiritually.”[7]

 Remember That Everyone Has Challenges

-I know another woman who fought a battle with cancer.
+When we consider the challenges that other people have, ours may not seem so difficult.
+A lady in my church congregation fought a battle with cancer.
 Although she endured pains and heartache that few people understood, she remained cheerful and optimistic.
-She lost her hair from radiation treatments and after spinal surgery had to wear a metal brace around her head and chest to immobilize her head.
-As embarrassed as she must have felt by her appearance, she still came to church meetings and smiled and tried to cheer up everyone else.
+She lost her hair from radiation treatments and after spinal surgery wore a metal brace around her head and chest to immobilize her head.
+As embarrassed as she must have felt by her appearance, she still came to church meetings and smiled and cheered up everyone else.
 She wrote her own obituary which, in part, reads “Today at the young age of 33 I left this mortal existence to a holier sphere.
-I was born . . . to wonderful parents . . . who taught me to live life well. . . .
+I was born…to wonderful parents…who taught me to live life well….
 We have three sweet children who I will miss greatly.
 At the young age of 29, I was introduced to something called cancer.
 Cancer was my great adversary but I have learned that in this life our enemies can become our choicest friends; the secret is in learning what to do with the conflict.”
-She came to earth and suffered, and through it learned a little about her nature.
-An important mystery of life is to discover who we are, and who God is, and a little about our relationship with Him.
-It is critical to know in our hearts who we really are.
+Through her suffering, she learned more about her nature.
+An important mystery of life is to discover who we are, who God is, and who we are together.

 Let Adversity Strengthen You

 Adversity effects people in different ways.
 For some, it becomes a challenge to overcome, for others an excuse to fail.
 Harold Kushner observed, “We may not ever understand why we suffer or be able to control the forces that cause our suffering, but we can have a lot to say about what the suffering does to us, and what sort of people we become because of it.
 Pain makes some people bitter and envious.
 It makes others sensitive and compassionate.
-It is the result, not the cause, of pain that makes some experiences of pain meaningful and others empty and destructive.”
-(When Bad Things Happen to Good PeopleAvon Books, New York, 1981, p.
-64.)
+It is the result, not the cause, of pain that makes some experiences of pain meaningful and others empty and destructive.”[8]

 Let God Carry Your Burdens

 Sometimes, God does not answer our prayers by removing our trials, but by helping us to bear the burden.
 God can ease your burdens and make them light.
-When you turn to God, you will not only find the comfort you seek, but in so doing gain an increased testimony of the reality of the Savior and the atonement.

 Don’t Expect Quick Solutions

 We live in a day of instant gratification.
-We want fast food and instant fixes to our problems.
+We want fast food and instant solutions to our problems.
 If we can’t solve a problem in minutes or days, we become frustrated.
 We also think that we should be instantly emotionally comfortable.
 But God expects this life to be a challenge for us.
 That helps us grow.
 It is expected that we will suffer some amount of anxiety, depression, disappointment, and even some failure.
-It is by these struggles that we grow and progress.
+It is through these struggles that we grow and progress.

 Maintain Balance

-Know There is a Time For Everything
+Know That There is a Time For Everything

 Make the Best of Your Situation

 People who succeed in life don’t waste time looking for the right circumstances.
 They make the right circumstances.
-Take the challenges you have been given, and use them to your advantage.
+Take the challenges you have been given and use them to your advantage.
 It’s always too soon to quit, but never too late to keep trying.
-You can choose to complain and drown in your problems or you can make the best of the situation and choose to grow through your problems.
+You can choose to complain and drown in your problems, or you can make the best of the situation and choose to grow through your problems.

 Recognize That Happiness Comes From Within